viniciusriosfuck/dscodenation/Readme.md

 # Data Science
-This repo contains some studies about Data Science.
+This repo contains some ongoing studies about Data Science.

 It's mainly focused on the challenges within the AceleraDev Codenation 2020.